craftorio/minecraft-authserver/README.md

 This repository contains a JavaScript implementation of a Minecraft authentication server designed for the Cloudflare Workers platform.
 The project uses the [Hono](https://hono.dev) router and stores data in Supabase.

+> **Prerequisite**: Wrangler 3 requires Node.js 20 or later.
+Ensure your local environment or Docker image provides a recent Node version.

 ## Environment Variables
 - `SUPABASE_URL` – URL of your Supabase project
 - `SUPABASE_KEY` – service or anon key used to access Supabase